Deep Inventory Management: Introduction

 A periodic review inventory control system determines the optimal inventory level that should be held for different products by attempting to balance the cost of meeting customer demand with the cost of holding too much inventory.
 Inventory level is reviewed periodically and adjustments are made by procuring more inventory or removing existing inventory through various means.
 The inventory management problem can be abstracted as a Markov Decision Process (MDP) \cite{porteus2002foundations} - though a number of complexities make it difficult or impossible to solve using traditional dynamic program (DP) methods.

 A major complexity is that demand is not a constant value or a deterministic function, but a random variable with unknown dynamics that exhibit seasonalities, temporal correlations, trends and spikes.
 Demand that is not met by the inventory in the warehouse or store (called \textit{on-hand inventory}) is lost since customers tend to go to competitors.
-This results in a non-linearity in the state evolution dynamics when demand is lost, and a censoring of the historical sales data.
+This results in a non-linearity in the state evolution dynamics when demand is lost, and a censoring\footnote{i.e., a lack of observability.} of the historical data.

 Another complexity that arises is that an order placed by a retailer to a vendor incurs a time lag between the actual placement of the order and the arrival of the items in the warehouse (usually called the \textit{Vendor Lead Time or VLT}), another random variable.
 For a modern retailer, price matching is also another concern \cite{janssen2013price} - as exogenous changes in prices by competitors force the price to have properties outside of being just another decision variable.